nikolaydubina/go-instrument/README.md

 ## ADR

-- `2025-05-11` not using commands like `//instrument:exclude` because: practice this tool is used to instrument everything; there is still mechanism to exclude whole file; there is already automatic detection of instrumented functions. therefore, to simplify not using commands.
+- `2025-05-11` not using commands like `//instrument:exclude` because: in practice this tool is used to instrument everything; there is still mechanism to exclude whole file; there is already automatic detection of instrumented functions. therefore, to simplify not using commands.

 ## Appendix A: Related Work